Breadcrumbs

 Disability and Inclusion Studies

 Disability and Inclusion Studies at Waikato is an interdisciplinary field studied through research and practice in education, human rights law and the social sciences.
-It takes an intersectional perspective firmly informed by the lived experiences of disabled people and critical disability studies approaches.

 Study Disability and Inclusion Studies at Waikato and engage in developing your knowledge and skills of this specialised field by drawing on national and international contemporary theory, policy and practice.
 The lived experiences of people with a disability underpin the teaching and learning in this subject.